sjagata/knowledgeCorner/HTML5/HTML5.md

 3. This is slow as it needs to remember the co-ordinates for later manipulations.
 4. We can have event handler associated with the drawing object.
 5. Resolution independent.
+6. In SVG, each drawn shape is remembered as an object.

 ### What is canvas in HTML 5?
 Canvas is an HTML area on which you can draw graphics.